awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSAS.md

 ### Enabling S3 integration<a name="SSAS.EnableS3"></a>

 To download model configuration files to your host for deployment, use S3 integration\.
-For more information, see [Integrating an Amazon RDS for SQL Server DB instance with Amazon S3](User.SQLServer.Options.S3-integration.md)\.
+For more information, see [](User.SQLServer.Options.S3-integration.md)\.

 ## Deploying SSAS projects on Amazon RDS<a name="SSAS.Deploy"></a>